TOMliu523/api_gateway/README.md

 ```

 # system config
-You only need to update “GRUB_CMDLINE_LINUX_DEFAULT”, after editing it,
+You only need to update “GRUB_CMDLINE_LINUX_DEFAULT”
-use the “update-grub” command to make sure that the system boots next time with the latest configuration,
-and finally “reboot” to make it take effect.
 ```
 # cat /etc/default/grub